Lack of participation in a program meant to address a shortfall of drivers entering the trucking industry is forcing regulators to adjust.

 “We’ve engaged the National Guard, the Reserves, and have gone out to speak to large classes of drivers being trained at various training facilities around the country, but we just haven’t made any headway.
 While the study is supposed to run for three years, it will have to be extended just because we’re not getting the drivers that we need to get a good sampling of data that we need.”

 The agency announced earlier this month that it wanted to expand the program to include a wider array of military service specialties that it said would make an additional 30,000 service members eligible for the pilot, which began last year and initially sought to enroll at least 200 drivers.
 Deck said there were currently 42 trucking companies enrolled.

 The FMCSA and the ATA have deemed the under-21 pilot projects — the agency is considering a nonmilitary, under-21 pilot as well — crucial to expanding the pool of available, qualified drivers.

 “Nobody is collecting data on the under-21 drivers that are operating intrastate,” Deck said.
 “FMCSA is the only entity in the U.S. that can do this type of research because we are the only ones that have the authority to waive the necessary regulations.”

 Deck provided updates on a number of other rulemakings and petitions, all of which are either currently under review within FMCSA or DOT, or at the Office of Management and Budget.
-They include broker transparency, changes to regulations to address automated driving systems, and using hair follicles to test drivers for drugs.
+They include broker transparency, changes to regulations to address automated driving systems, and using hair to test drivers for drugs.